Vashisth Tiwari

 prof_pic.jpg

 Hi!
 I’m Vashisth (or just Vash).
-I’m a second-year Master’s student in the ECE Dept at Carnegie Mellon University, focusing on AI.
+I currently work as a Research Assistant with Prof. Emma Strubell where I am working on syntehtic data, mathematical reasoning, and green-Ai.
+In December 2024, I graduated from my master’s in the ECE Dept at Carnegie Mellon University, focusing on AI.
 Before this, I studied Physics and Math at the University of Rochester.
 I am broadly interested in improving LLMs in reasoning and data-scarce areas, model compression, and optimizing LLM inference.

 I’ve had the privilege of working with exceptional mentors across physics, math, and AI.
 Currently, under the mentorship of Clara Na and Lucio Dery in Prof. Emma Strubell’s lab, I am exploring model-aware and active synthetic data generation.
 Previously, I worked with Prof. Beidi Chen on using speculative decoding to improve throughput and latency, self-speculation by utilizing weight, activation, and contextual sparsity.